 - The colourful Sri Lankan flag is rather complicated:

 - The lion represents Sinhalese ethnicity, the strength of the nation and bravery.

 - The sword represents the sovereignty of the nation

 - The four bo leaves - symbolizing Buddhism and its influence on the country - stands for the four virtues of kindness, happiness and equanimity.

-- Orange signifies Sri Lankan Tamils, Green signifies Sri Lankan Moors, Maroon signifies the Sinhalese majority and the yellow denotes other ethnic groups.
+- Orange signifies Sri Lankan Tamils, Green signifies Sri Lankan Moors, Maroon signifies the Sinhalese majority and yellow denotes other ethnic groups.

 - Sri Lanka may once have been physically connected to India.
 Hindu devotees believe the area between India and Sri Lanka - known as Adams's bridge - was built millions of years ago by Lord Ram and an army of monkeys.
-Instead, scientists and archaeologists believe it be a natural formation of sand and stone.
+Instead, scientists and archaeologists believe it is a natural formation of sand and stone.

 - Adam's peak is the most sacred mountain in the country.
 It stands at 2,243fm (797ft) and holds significance in several major religions thanks to the curious depression at its summit, known as the Sri Pada or Sacred Footprint.
-Buddhists believe the imprints to be Buddha's.
+Buddhists believe the imprints to be Buddhas.
 Muslins claim it as the footprint of Adams, while Hindus believe it belongs to Shiva.
 Christians have also claimed it for St Thomas.

 - Lipton Tea was founded in Sri Lanka, In 1890, Glasgow-born grocer Sir Thomas Lipton purchased 5,500 acres of the Dambatenne Tea Plantation in Ceylon's high country and began exporting it directly to his shops in the UK.